Frequently Asked Questions...

 With these differences in mind, please understand that I cannot accommodate large numbers of customers who need extensive customer service in order to make a purchase.
 Though I can answer a limited number of questions via email, for now please think of this as more of a “self-serve” nursery.

-Browsing is welcome, however, at the roadside stand on King Lawrence Road during open hours (usually 10-7, 7 days a week, from mid-March to May and mid-September through October).
+Browsing is welcome, however, at the roadside stand on King Lawrence Road during open hours (usually 10-7, 7 days a week, in spring and fall - exact dates TBA each season).

 If the weather is bad, you can just come to get your order either later that day or the next day, at your convenience.
 Please drop us a line at firstname.lastname@example.org to let us know.
 We highly encourage people to stay off the roads during storms!